environmental-forecasting/model-ensembler/docs/user/yaml.md

 ```

 ## Tasks
-There are numerous tasks that can be defined within the pre_ and post_ sections,
+There are tasks that can be defined within `pre_process` and `post_process` sections,
-which allow you to specify actions to take place throughout the execution
+which allow you to specify actions to take place throughout the execution lifetime.

-lifetime.
+Tasks are either:

-Tasks are either **checks**, which block until a condition is satisfied, or
+  1. **checks**, which block execution until a condition is satisfied, or;
-**processing**, which are activities that will do something and result in
+  1. **processing**, which are activities that will _do_ something and result in
     failure if not completed successfully.

+Below are the different tasks you can specify:

 * `jobs` (check): allows you to manually check that there aren't too many jobs
   running in the HPC.
-* `submit` (processing): manually submit a task to the HPC backend - in
-  addition to the core submission specified by the configuration.
 * `quota` (check): allows you to check that you have enough user quota space
   to progress.
 * `check` (check): run a script that returns a success/failure error code.
 This
   can be failure tolerant (check will be  repeated) or intolerant (failure
-  will cause the run to fail)
+  will cause the run to fail).
+* `submit` (processing): manually submit a task to the HPC backend - in
+  addition to the core submission specified by the configuration.
 * `execute` (processing): run a script until completion
 * `move` (processing): copy (using rsync) run directory contents to another
-  destination
+  destination.
 * `remove` (processing): remove either the run directory or another (specified)
-  directory
+  directory.

 ## Configuration Sections
 ### Variables